hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 ---
 layout: default
-title: Developer Guide
+title: Developer Tutorial
 category: tutorials
 section: tutorials
 index-order: 302
 sidebar: sidebars/accordion-toc0.md
-excerpt: "The developer guide will walk you through the steps required to build a Hyperledger Composer blockchain solution from scratch.
-In the space of a day or so you should be able to go from an idea for a disruptive blockchain innovation to a complete business network, running on Hyperledger Fabric."
+excerpt: "The developer tutorial will walk you through the steps required to build a Hyperledger Composer blockchain solution from scratch.
+In the space of a day or so you should be able to go from an idea for a disruptive blockchain innovation to a complete business network, running on {{site.data.conrefs.hlf_full}}."
 ---

 # Developer Tutorial for creating a {{site.data.conrefs.composer_full}} solution